GlycoMimetics (NASDAQ:GLYC) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of GlycoMimetics (NASDAQ:GLYC – Free Report) in a research report report published on Friday morning.
-The brokerage issued a sell rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of GlycoMimetics (NASDAQ:GLYC – Free Report) in a report published on Saturday morning.
+The firm issued a sell rating on the biotechnology company’s stock.

+Separately, Cantor Fitzgerald started coverage on shares of GlycoMimetics in a research report on Friday.
+They set an “overweight” rating on the stock.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, GlycoMimetics presently has a consensus rating of “Hold” and a consensus target price of $8.00.

-GlycoMimetics (NASDAQ:GLYC – Get Free Report) last announced its quarterly earnings results on Thursday, February 13th.
-The biotechnology company reported ($0.11) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.16) by $0.05.
-As a group, research analysts predict that GlycoMimetics will post -0.08 earnings per share for the current fiscal year.
+GlycoMimetics (NASDAQ:GLYC – Get Free Report) last released its quarterly earnings data on Thursday, February 13th.
+The biotechnology company reported ($0.11) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.16) by $0.05.
+As a group, equities analysts predict that GlycoMimetics will post -0.08 EPS for the current fiscal year.

 Hedge Funds Weigh In On GlycoMimetics